Skip to Content

 Normal Albino

-2. Scales shimmer in mesmerizing yellows, pinks, and lavenders
+2. Scales in vibrant yellows, oranges, and occasional pinkish hues

 Rufescens Anery